 - rheumatoid arthritis

-- swelling in the joint
+- joint swelling

 Some people may develop a fever.
 This indicates the presence of an infection and requires immediate medical attention.

-- stretching of the affected area
+- stretching the affected area

-- electrical nerve stimulation or TENS
+- transcutaneous electrical nerve stimulation (TENS)

-Medically Reviewed by: George Krucik, MD
+Medically Reviewed by: Steven Kim, MD

 Published By: Healthline Networks, Inc.